deejaygraham/intro-to-coding/transcript.md

 ## History

 30 minutes

+Mozart, standard music notation - someone wrote instructions for a human and a machine to carry out together.
+Human plays violin, piano etc. and even though Mozart is now dead, we can still enjoy his music provided the musicians are able to carry out his instructions to the letter (with some interpretation).

 The history of computers has been the history of humans telling machines what to do.
 Like to call out the contribution of women in this field because it isn't as well represented or understood as it should be.